Sitefinity/sitefinity-admin-app-extensions/FAQ.md

 > The Admin App reinvents the way you:
 * Browse and edit content
 * Embed media
-* Insert or relate images from libraries
+c* Insert or relate images from libraries
 * Implement your workflow
 * Schedule publishing
 Sitefinity CMS ODATA web services are also updated, so that you can manage content easier and help you manage your integrations and automations.

 **NOTE:** Keep in mind that the new Admin App is in BETA, so it currently only works with the default system language.

 #### How do I turn on the new Admin App?
 > In Sitefinity CMS 10.2, you simply navigate to *Administration* and choose *Switch to the new interface*.
 Once you switch to the new interface, it will be available for all Sitefinity CMS users.
 You can always switch back to the classic interface.
 #### How does The Admin App work?
-> The Admin App is a Single Page Application (SPA) that works with AngularJS 4.0, TypeScript, and OData web services to manage content.
+> The Admin App is a Single Page Application (SPA) that works with Angular 4.0, TypeScript, and OData web services to manage content.
 As a result, the Admin App enables you to implement a better security model, benefit from better performance, and leverage fluid and responsive user interface.

 #### What do I need to install the Admin App?
 > The Admin App is bundled in Sitefinity CMS, so you just need to upgrade or create a new project.
 If you want to extend the Admin App, you can leverage the SDK that uses the NPM package manager.
 For details, see the next question.

 #### How do I install the SDK?
 > To develop extensions of the Admin App, you need the NPM package manager version 4 or newer, part of the *Node.js* installation.
-For more information, see Install the Node.js and npm.
 For more information, see [Installing node](https://docs.npmjs.com/getting-started/installing-node).
 We recommend to update the *Node.js* to latest version using this command line:
 **npm install npm@latest -g**